There may not have been a glittering awards ceremony this year, but the latest list of Asia’s 50 Restaurants

 Topping the list for the second time in a row is Singapore’s three-Michelin-starred Odette, helmed by Chef Julien Royer – who opened Louise here in Hong Kong last year.
 Also in the Lion City, fine-dining institution Les Amis wins the Gin Mare Art of Hospitality Award.

 At an astounding number 2 is Hong Kong’s own Cantonese stalwart The Chairman, leaping nine rungs since 2019 and swooping The Best Restaurant in China award.
 We’re also giving ourselves a big pat on the back right now for recognising The Chariman in 2013 with our Foodie Forks Editors’ Choice Legendary Local Food award.
 Discovering talent is what Foodie does best!

-In South Korea, Mingles (14) in Seoul has been named The Best Restaurant in Korea for the fifth consecutive year, while Cho Hee-sook of first-time entry Hansikgonggan (34), also in Seoul, was named Asia’s Best Female Chef – the first Korean to be awarded this prestigious title.
+In South Korea, Mingles (14) in Seoul has been named The Best Restaurant in Korea for the fifth consecutive year, while Cho Hee-sook of first-time entry Hansikgonggan (34), also in Seoul, has been crowned Asia’s Best Female Chef 2020 – the first Korean to be awarded this prestigious title.